satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 ### What the reviewee won't get

-The purpose of this type of review is to provide feedback to shape and approve a rocking solid code change which can include new and additional features but not drastic architectural changes or the introduction of other new concepts and approaches.
+The purpose of this type of review is to provide feedback to shape and approve a rock-solid code change which can include new and additional features but not drastic architectural changes or the introduction of other new concepts and approaches.

 ## The expert review